Michael Zapruder: New Ways of Letting Go

 In the mid-2000s, Zapruder and some close allies created the Howells Transmitter collective and record label, through which Zapruder released New Ways of Letting Go, an orchestral folk album with a large ensemble called Rain of Frogs.
 The album was recorded partly by Zapruder and his studio partner Jon Bernson, and finished in collaboration with Scott Solter.
 Zapruder toured widely for this release, including appearances at South by Southwest and Pop Montreal.

 Dragon Chinese Cocktail Horoscope

-In 2009, Zapruder again teamed up with Scott Solter for a two-week session at John Vanderslice's Tiny Telephone studio, during which the album, Dragon Chinese Cocktail Horoscope was recorded and mixed in its entirety.
+In 2009, Zapruder again teamed up with Scott Solter for a two-week session at John Vanderslice's Tiny Telephone Studios, during which the album, Dragon Chinese Cocktail Horoscope was recorded and mixed in its entirety.
 Released by SideCho Records, Dragon Chinese Cocktail Horoscope won the 2009 Independent Music Award for Best Folk/Singer-Songwriter Album.
 For the release, Zapruder teamed up with video director Jesse Ewles to produce a video for "Ads for Feelings".